 Transnational Corporations and Free Trade in Mexico

-This report examines how, over the last 30 years, Mexico has become one of the main industrial paradises on the planet.
+This report examines how, in the past 30 years, Mexico has become one of the main industrial paradises on the planet.
 Find out in which ways the country serves as one of the most advanced laboratories for free trade and deregulation.

 In Mexico the diversion of power has intensified and become more sophisticated premised on the need to attract investment at all costs for “development” and job creation, under trade agreements such as the North American Free Trade Agreement (NAFTA) or the EU-Mexico Free Trade Agreement.
 A regime has been imposed, in which the law allows environmental, social and labour self-regulation by transnational corporations (TNCs).
 Much of Mexico’s territory has been subjected to the development of dense, interconnected industrial corridors, where high-risk industries, extensive agribusiness and extractive industries have proliferated.
 These sites are located alongside towns and cities with no monitoring of their impact on the health of local people.
 They have become what V. M. Toledo, Mexico’s former Minister of the Environment, has described as “environmental hells”.